-"Resident Medical Officer" means a registered medical practitioner who has not commenced in a recognised training program and is employed as a Resident Medical Officer in the second or subsequent years of relevant experience following graduation.
+"Resident Medical Officer" means a registered medical practitioner who is employed as a Resident Medical Officer in the second or subsequent years of relevant experience following graduation and who is not performing the duties of a Registrar.

 "Senior Medical Practitioner" means a medical practitioner who does not have a recognised specialist qualification but practices without clinical supervision exclusively in a specialist area recognised by the AMC or such other area recognised by the Director General of Health as being a specialist area; and/or who clinically supervises other practitioners; and/or who has significant medical administration duties (50% as guide).
 Promotion to the position of Senior Medical Practitioner shall be by appointment only.